FUNDAMENTALS OF SHOOTING

 This is the proper revolver grip above.

 To properly grip either handgun you must create a pocket with your hands.
 This requires you to mate your palms together as much as possible.
 The ideal pocket is when both palms actually touch each other as shown below.
+With the grip resting on the heel (or lower portion of palm) of your firing hand palm.

 At first this will feel awkward, but it is necessary to create the pocket in which the gun is trapped securely.
 If you are firing a semi-auto pistol, start by placing the gun in the web of your firing hand with your support hand as shown below.